Legion (Marvel Comics): Fictional character biography

 While working in an Israeli psychiatric facility, Charles Xavier met a patient named Gabrielle Haller.
 The two had an affair which ended amicably.
 Gabrielle became pregnant with David, but did not tell Charles.

-David, at a young age, was living with his mother and stepfather in Paris when his home was attacked by terrorists and his stepfather was killed.
+David, at a young age, was living with his mother and godfather, Daniel Shomron, in Paris when his home was attacked by anti-Semitic terrorists and his godfather was killed.
 The trauma of the situation caused an initial manifestation of David's mutant powers, as David incinerated the minds of the terrorists.
-In the process, he unintentionally absorbed the mind of the terrorist leader, Jemail Karami, into his own.
-Being linked to so many others at their time of death, David was rendered catatonic for years.
-As he slowly recovered, he was moved to the care of Moira MacTaggert at the Muir Island mutant research facility.
-The trauma (possibly in conjunction with the nature of his reality-altering powers) had caused that David's mind dissociate chronically until it became into a Dissociative Identity Disorder (DID) and each alter manifesting different mutant abilities.
+In the process, he unintentionally absorbed the mind of terrorist leader Jemail Karami and was rendered catatonic for years.
+As he recovered, he was moved to Moira MacTaggert's care at the Muir Island research facility.
+The trauma, possibly in conjunction with his powers, caused David's mind to dissociate chronically until he developed dissociative identity disorder, each alter manifesting different mutant abilities.

 The Karami alter, which manifested telepathic abilities, struggled for years to separate his consciousness from David's.
-In the process, Karami tried to unifique many alters has he could trying to end David's catatonic state.
+In the process, Karami tried to unify as many alters as he could, trying to end David's catatonic state.
 Some of the alters resisted Karami, most notably Jack Wayne, a swaggering adventurer who was telekinetic, and Cyndi, a temperamental, rebellious girl who was pyrokinetic.
 Ultimately Karami, Wayne, and Cyndi continued to exist as David's most prominent alters.

 During his time at Muir Island, David saved Moira and Wolfsbane from a fatal accident by accessing the telekinetic abilities of his Jack Wayne alter.
-However, this allowed Jack Wayne to take control of David's body, and he left the island.
+However, this allowed Wayne to take control of David's body, and he left the island.
 The New Mutants tracked him down and, after a struggle, convinced Wayne to allow David to again assume control.
 Soon after, David was possessed by the Shadow King.
 While under the Shadow King's influence, David killed the mutant Destiny and destroyed 2/3 of the island.
 When the X-Men and X-Factor defeated the Shadow King, David was again left in a coma.